k2view-academy/K2View-Academy/academy/Training_Level_1/19_Broadway/22a_broadway_summary_exercise_solution.md

 **Question 6**:

-The purpose is to split the data based on the condition.
-The **Roaming special** contracts types are written into the file, while all other contracts are populated in the LU.
+The purpose is to split the data based on the condition. **Roaming special** contracts types are written into the file and all other contracts are populated in the LU.

 ![image](images/exam_4.PNG)